 Tobi Keara Ushiro Geri

-Also called the Jump Spinning Rear, this kick is usually initiated from a stance such Sochin Dachi.
+Also called the Jump Spinning Rear, this kick is usually initiated from a stance such as Sochin Dachi.
 Both legs are used to propel the body upward and to cause the body to rotate so the back faces the opponent.
 What had been the back leg is then used to strike with an Ushiro Geri at the opponent.

-In some cases you may wish to jump directly upward.
-In other cases you may wish to step slightly forward with the front leg so the kick can develop more momentum and strike at a somewhat further distance.
+In some cases, you may wish to jump directly upward.
+In other cases, you may wish to step slightly forward with the front leg so the kick can develop more momentum and strike at a somewhat further distance.

 Tobi Mae Ura Mawashi Geri

 Usually initiated from a shallow Sochin Dachi, this kick involves using both legs to propel you directly upward.
 The front leg then strikes with a heel hook to angle 1.